Selling your house – how can you best prepare? | Curtis Parkinson

 5. Are we working with the right people to get a sale?

-If you’d like any more information about our conveyancing services or would like to speak to a member of our experienced legal team, please contact us.
+If you’d like more information about our conveyancing services or would like to speak to a member of our experienced legal team, please contact us.
 We’re here to help.

 Please note that all views, comments or opinions expressed are for information only and do not constitute and should not be interpreted as being comprehensive or as giving legal advice.
 No one should seek to rely or act upon, or refrain from acting upon, the views, comments or opinions expressed herein without first obtaining specialist, professional or independent advice.
 While every effort has been made to ensure accuracy, Curtis Parkinson cannot be held liable for any errors, omissions or inaccuracies.